Loading...

 Maintain an open door policy for members to make suggestions.

-Skill Sheet: Creating Digital Designs on Canva – Canva is a free graphic design software service that allows you to create digital designs for both web and print use.
+– Canva is a free graphic design software service that allows you to create digital designs for both web and print use.
 If you are interested in designing flyers, info cards, social media images, brochure, and more, Canva is a valuable and useful tool.
 This guide will show you how to set up an account and get started with a basic design.

 We request that you review the above Skill Sheet before accessing the templates via Canva which we have designed for your use.
 When you visit the following links, you will be taken to Canva’s website.